The Ecommerce Order Fulfillment Process

 Warehousing Strategies: Strategically positioning warehouses allows shippers to get products to customers quickly without having to pay for expensive shipping upgrades.
 More and more companies are utilizing multiple warehouses to ensure they can meet customer’s demands throughout the country.

-Picking and Packing: Efficient picking and packing processes help ensure the orders your customers receive are accurate, in good condition and on time.
+Picking and Packing: Efficient pick and pack fulfillment processes help ensure the orders your customers receive are accurate, in good condition and on time.
 It can also facilitate same-day shipping and get orders to their final destination as quickly as possible.

 Shipping Methods: Once customers place their orders, they’re excited for their items to arrive and typically want them as fast as possible.
 Using data and shipping algorithms, shippers can determine the optimal shipping method based on shipping rates, the customer’s location, the warehouse location, transit time between the two, and the promised delivery date.